talsenteam/issue-gitpod-openvscode-server-excalidraw-preview-not-displayed/README.md

 ## How to reproduce the issue

 1. Run `docker compose up --detach`
-2. Visit `http://localhost:3000/?folder=/home/workspace` in your browser
+2. Visit `http://localhost:3000/?folder=/home/workspace` in your browser (preferrably Chromium without Extensions)
 3. Navigate to the extensions store and install the Excalidraw plugin `pomdtr.excalidraw-editor`
 4. Open the readonly file `test.excalidraw` in the editor